Echoes of the past: ultra-high energy cosmic rays accelerated by radio galaxies, scattered by starburst galaxies: CONCLUSIONS

 \section{CONCLUSIONS}

 In summary, we have shown that a viable model can be constructed in which the TA hotspot is an echo of earlier UHECR production by Cen A during a period of greater activity 20Myr ago.
 The suggested echo is due to enhanced UHECR scattering by the M81 group of galaxies and in particular by the halo of the starburst galaxy M82.
 Echoes from other starburst galaxies or other regions of enhanced magnetic field may be responsible for UHECR arriving from other parts of the sky.
 The model has the potential to reconcile the statistical association of UHECR with starburst galaxies and the inability, due to their relatively low power, of starburst galaxies themselves to generate UHECR of sufficient ultra-high energy.
-Differences in composition may result from the varied histories of UHECR arriving at the Earth by different paths.
+Differences in UHECR composition may result from the varied histories of UHECR arriving at the Earth by different paths.
 As more data is collected, UHECR may be used to probe the local intergalactic environment and the structure of starburst haloes out to distances of 10-20 Mpc from the Earth.
+The magnitude and structure of the magnetic field in the outer parts of starburst haloes are a major uncertainty in the model.